 “Never, never, never, give in!”
 These were the words of Winston Churchill during one of England’s bleakest moments.
 It was 1941 and Hitler’s troops were advancing.
 The American forces had not yet entered the war and things looked bad for Europe.
 He went on to say, *“Never yield to force; never yield to the apparently overwhelming might of the enemy.”
 We need great tenacity in Disciple-Making Movements (DMMs).
 We must never, never, never give in until God’s Kingdom is established and growing among the unreached.

-Last week’s blog was about Praying with Faith.
-That is the first key to seeing breakthroughs in disciple making movements.
+My previous blog was about Praying with Faith.
+That is the first key to seeing breakthroughs in Disciple-Making Movements.
 The second key for breakthrough and growth is perseverance.

 Perseverance – Lessons from Snoozy

 When I was a kid we had a dog named Snoozy.
 She loved to play.
 We would take an old sock, tie a knot in it, and let her grab hold of the end.
-A game of “tug of war” then started.
-As soon as we got the sock away, (and it was hard work to finally do that) Snoozy would lunge after it again.
+A game of “tug of war” soon started.
+If I got the sock away, (and it was hard work to finally do that) Snoozy would lunge after it again.
 The game could go on for hours!